binocarlos/powerstrip-k8s-demo/README.md

 Once we have done this we run `kubectl get pods` and wait for the redis-master to move from status `Pending` to status `Running`

-### Step 3: Start PHP replication controller
+### Step 5: Start PHP replication controller
 Now we start the PHP replication controller - this will start 3 PHP containers which all link to the redis-master service:

 ```bash
 master$ kubectl create -f /vagrant/examples/guestbook/frontend-controller.json
 ```

-Again - once we have run this - we run `kubectl get pods` and wait for our PHP pods to be in the `Running` state.
+Once we have run this - we run `kubectl get pods` and wait for our PHP pods to be in the `Running` state.

-### Step 4: Confirm location of redis-master
+### Step 6: Confirm location of redis-master

 Notice how the redis-master has been allocated onto node1 (`democluster-node1`):